harichandana1406/WSoC-TestRepo2/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Fill in the details below before sending us a pull request -->

-Name :
+Name : Srikurmum Harichandana

-Registration Number :
+Registration Number : 19BCE7380

-Email Address :
+Email Address : hari.19BCE7380@vitap.ac.in

-Frameworks I have worked on :
+Frameworks I have worked on : Backend

-Tools I have used :
+Tools I have used : Jupyter Notebook

 <!--- To mark a checkbox, just add an x between the square brackets.
       Example : [ ] becomes [x] -->

 Tick the check boxes below if true :

-- [ ] I know to use Git and GitHub (or willing to learn).
+- [x] I know to use Git and GitHub (or willing to learn).

-- [ ] This is my first Open Source Project.
+- [x] This is my first Open Source Project.

-- [ ] I have programmed on Python.
+- [x] I have programmed on Python.

 - [ ] I have worked on Django projects before.